 Mornings at the chadar trek are quite cold because you just step out of your sleeping bags, after a warm cozy night’s sleep.
 Though the sun is up by 7am, it’ll be noon till you get any direct sunlight.
 A quick cup of hot tea, start your journey to the next campsite – Shingra Koma.
 It is 10kms away from Tilat –do.
 Shingra – Koma gets its name from the abundance of a plant called Shingra that grows around the campsite.

 It takes roughly 6-7 hours from Tilat – do.
 As you trek along, observe the sounds of the ice underneath you.
-With a little attention and practice you’ll understand the thickness of the ice sheet and differentiate when it’s a few days old and when it’s just freshly formed.
-Midway, you can stop for lunch near one of the cave like formations you would come across.
+With a little attention and practice, you’ll understand the thickness of the ice sheet and differentiate when it’s a few days old and when it’s just freshly formed.
+Midway, you can stop for lunch near one of the cave-like formations you would come across.
 Carrying packed food is futile; the cold will freeze everything up.
 Hot meals are your way to go.
-Maggi is a favorite option and it’s the easiest to make.
-Sometimes, you’ll find locals carrying pots of hot soup, the most delicious thing you could ask for on the chadar trek.
+Maggi is a favourite option and it’s the easiest to make.
+Sometimes, you’ll find locals carrying pots of hot soup, the most delicious thing you could ask for on the Chadar trek.
 Don’t forget to thank them!

-Shingra Koma is a beautiful camp site, you’ll reach early evening to watch the sunset over the mountains.
-The Zanskar river takes a sharp turn on the gorge, allowing you the view of the peaks in the horizon.
+Shingra Koma is a beautiful campsite, you’ll reach early evening to watch the sunset over the mountains.
+The Zanskar river takes a sharp turn on the gorge, allowing you the view of the peaks on the horizon.

 Shingra Koma – Tibb – Nerak